Purpose

 - forward-looking volatility forecasts

-- explicit event calendars and sensitivities
+- explicit event calendars and risk assessments

 That absence creates structural issues: